-Referrals can be made through the Early Notification process to CDS for assessments of a child by a paediatrician, Speech and Language Therapist, Occupational Therapist and / or Educational Psychologist.
+Referrals can be made by the SENDCo to CDS for assessments of a child by a paediatrician, Speech and Language Therapist, Occupational Therapist and / or Educational Psychologist.
 They are the service who will identify a child as having Autism Spectrum Disorder.
-The process can take up to one year.
+The process can take up to two years.